liquidg3/altair/README.md

 here building mind blowing experiences.

-1. **Never forget that it's the value our systems provide to individuals that allows us to pursue our passions.** If you have time to spend, why not spend it making someones life better.
+1. **Never forget that it's the value our systems provide to individuals that allows us to pursue our passions.** If you have time to spend, why not spend it making someone's life better.
 We are going to launch our "App Store of Everything" by 4th quarter 2014 and hope that hobbyists and enthusiasts will use it to fund their passions and maybe even allow them to start full time enterprises.